DimYfantidis/progressive-robotics-assessment/README.md

 3. Open a terminal and navigate to the project's root directory.

-4. Build the docker image using:
+4. Build the docker image and start the [noVNC](https://wiki.ros.org/docker/Tutorials/GUI) image using:
     ```
-    docker compose up
+    docker compose up -d dimitris-container novnc
     ```
-    When finished, the image is built and the container will start running in the background while blocking the terminal.
+    When finished, the image is built and the container will start running in the background while blocking the terminal. `noVNC` is necessary for accessing graphical elements while working within containers.

 ## Execution Instructions

 1. If the container is not already running: By typing the following command in a shell within the root directory, the container should start by using the already built image:
     ```
-    docker compose start
+    docker compose up --no-build -d dimitris-container novnc
     ```
     Make sure that the docker daemon is running in the background.